 We grow a wide variety of heirloom vegetables, including all of your familar favourites such as: carrots, peas, salad mix, lettuce, tomatoes, zucchini, radish, kale, squash, onions, turnip, pumpkins, eggplant, potatoes, beets, rhubarb, basil, cilantro, mint, and dill.
 Or if you'd like to try something new, we have, ground cherries, tomatillos, arugula, and a whole rainbow of Swiss chard.

 We are interested in making the farm a permaculture site, and we have begun the process by growing berries and fruit and nut trees.

-At Heart's Content we are committed to ensuring that our agricultural practices are sustainable.
-We are dedicated to protecting farmland and natural areas on our farm and in our community.
-The farm includes an off-grid Eco-Health Centre where patients come to see Dr. Richard Tunstall (organic farmer and Naturopathic doctor).
+At Heart's Content, we are committed to ensuring our agricultural practices are sustainable, and are dedicated to protecting farmland and natural areas on our farm and in our community.
+The farm includes an off-grid Eco-Health Centre where patients visit Dr. Richard Tunstall (organic farmer and Naturopathic Doctor).

 - First year of Community Supported Agriculture (CSA)

 - Purchased farm from our family and began transitioning it to organic

 - We do much of the heavy field work with Belgium workhorses